 Visual Management is designed to facilitate the transmission of information between a large number of people at all levels.
-It enables to facilitate the achievement of daily improvement and to constantly offer the different messages and indicators necessary for various missions accomplishment.
+It facilitates the achievement of daily improvement and constantly offers the different messages and indicators necessary for various objectives.

 10% of what we read

 70% of what we share

 80% of what we experience on our own

 95% of what we teach others